 When deciding whether to buy or rent, consider your plans

 The first step when deciding whether to rent or buy is deciding what you want a house for.
 Do you want a rental property, a place to live, or a place to live that you turn into a rental property later on.
 If you want a rental property then you obviously want to buy a house, but that doesn’t mean you have to buy the house you live in.
 You could rent the house you live in and buy the rental property.
 Or you could live in a house for a year and then turn the home into a rental property.
-If you want to buy rental properties or just decide whether to buy or rent, then this article will help you decide whether to rent or buy your personal residence.

 When deciding whether it is better to rent or buy a house, you have to consider where you want to be in one, five or even ten years.
 The longer you stay in a location the more sense it makes to buy a home.
 Real estate prices have historically always gone up, but they can also decline in the short-term.
 The longer you live in a home, the better chance it will go up in value.
 If you plan to move in one year or two years it may be smarter to rent.
 Here are some other considerations when buying or selling a house.

 - It costs money to sell a house.
 If you have to sell you need to sell the home for six to ten percent more than you bought it for to break even.

 - It can take time to sell a house.
 In today’s market houses are selling very quickly, but in a down market it can take months to sell a home.
 If you want to move quickly buying a home can be a hindrance.